Frankfurt Airport long-distance station: Development of "the Squaire"

 On 1 March 2007, the foundation stone was laid for a controversial project called Frankfurt Airrail Centre to be built on a slab over the station.
 Meanwhile, the nine-storey complex with more than eight hectares of office space, 550–700 hotel rooms, restaurants and shops, which had been built at a cost around €660 million, was renamed the Squaire (a portmanteau word derived from the English words "square" and "air").
 The glass dome has been retained in the centre and on each side is the foyer of the hotel and the connection to the office wing.
 The opening was originally scheduled for autumn 2009, but was delayed until early 2011.
 The complex was completed in the spring of 2011.

 20 applicants had applied in 1998 to build the development at the station.
 After a pre-qualification phase a short list of seven investor groups were eventually invited to apply to carry it out.
 In March 1999, an international selection committee chose two companies to finally develop the project: e-Pfa-Immobilienmanagement (Wiesbaden) and TERCON Immobilien Projektentwicklungs GmbH (Munich).
 A feasibility study for the project estimated that the centre would create 3,400–4,000 new jobs.

 Operation

-Currently the station is served by thirteen Intercity-Express lines and three Intercity lines.
+Currently the station is served by fourteen Intercity-Express lines.

 In 2009, 16 percent of passengers at Frankfurt Airport travelled by Intercity-Express.